Solid-state drive: Failure and recovery

+The basic parameter for determining the lifespan of Flash-NAND systems is the number of programming-erase (P/E) cycles.
+The TBW parameter is the product of the P/E cycle resource and the SSD capacity.
+For an SSD with a capacity of 1 TB and TBW = 600 TB, the number of P/E cycles is 600.

 Recovering data from SSDs presents challenges due to the non-linear and complex nature of data storage in solid-state drives.
-The internal operations of SSDs vary by manufacturer, with commands (e.g. TRIM and the ATA Secure Erase) and programs like (e.g. hdparm) being able to erase and modify the bits of a deleted file.
+The internal operations of SSDs vary by manufacturer, with commands (e.g. TRIM and the ATA Secure Erase) and programs (e.g. hdparm) being able to erase and modify the bits of a deleted file.

 Reliability metrics

 The JEDEC Solid State Technology Association (JEDEC) has established standards for SSD reliability metrics, which include: